micro9997/SPI_Demonstration/README.md

 Disadvantages
 * Require more physical connections for this communication.
 * It doesn't support multi-master communication.
-* More GPIOs are needed for communicating with more slaves.
+* More GPIOs are needed to communicate with more slaves.

 &nbsp;